Delight-In/Animal-Classification/README.md

-# Animal Detection in an Image
+# Animal Detection In Image